Γ

 Meanderings of Our Authentic Life

-Why I Still Love Blue Dutch Delft Tile
+Why I Still Love Blue Dutch Antique Delft Tile - A 2016 Blog with a 2025 Forward

 Spending some time in Amsterdam this past summer, I saw the ubiquitous delftware bowls, plates and mugs.
 Commercialization to the extreme, tourists seemed to be buying them perhaps for a fond memory of their trip.
 One bowl here, one plate there...I was not impressed.